saleor/saleor-docs/docs/api/pagination.md

 There are two types of lists in GraphQL:

 * `LIST` - This is a simple list.
-Use it when you query for a list containing several items.
+It is used to query for a list containing several items.

+    An example of a simple list could be a query for product categories or product variants.
+In both cases, the query would return a list of manageable number of results.

 * `CONNECTION` - Represents more complex list.
 When queried for, it will return an unknown or large number of results.